googleforgames/agones/examples/rust-simple/README.md

 ## Building

-If you have a local rust developer environment installed locally, you can run `make build` to compile the code and `make run` to execute the resulting binary.
+If you have a local rust developer environment installed locally, you can run `make build-server` to compile the code and `make run` to execute the resulting binary.

 If you want to build an updated container image or want to build the source code without installing the rust developer